fgadaleta/worldofpiggy.github.io/_posts/2012-11-28-principal-component-analysis.md

 [![pca whiteboard](https://s3-eu-west-1.amazonaws.com/wopcontent/uploads/2012/11/pca.jpg)](https://s3-eu-west-1.amazonaws.com/wopcontent/uploads/2012/11/pca.jpg) PCA on my whiteboard

 Nothing more to say about Principal Component Analysis, I tried to summarize in just one slide.
-If you follow the numbers from 1) to 7) you should get a straightforward algorithm to implement PCA
+If you follow the numbers from 1) to 7) you should get a straightforward algorithm to implement PCA.

 Have fun reducing your data to principal components! (oo)